Town Hall (Castle Hall)

-Town Hall (Castle Hall), also known as the Zionsville Town Hall, is a historic town hall located at Zionsville, Boone County, Indiana.
+Town Hall (Castle Hall), also known as the Zionsville Town Hall, is a historic town hall located at Zionsville, Indiana.
 It was built in 1902, and is a two-story, rectangular red brick building measuring 54 feet wide and 80 feet deep.
 It features a stepped gable end.
 The interior was remodeled in 1935 to house a movie theater.
 The building also housed a local chapter of the Knights of Pythias.

 It was listed on the National Register of Historic Places in 1983.